5 Ways to Fix An iPhone Keeps Asking for Apple ID Password after iOS 14/13 Update

 - Type in your password and confirm Reset All Settings.

-Why my iPhone keeps asking for my Apple ID password after trying all attempts?
+What if my iPhone keeps asking for my Apple ID password after trying all attempts?
 This is can also be a system glitch and you can repair iOS to fix it.
 You can use the professional iOS System Repair software to fix iOS to normal.
-This software aims to fix over 50 types of iOS system problems without data loss.
-So it is worth a try if none of the above methods fix your iPhone X keeps asking for Apple ID issue.
+This software aims to fix over 150 types of iOS system problems without data loss.
+So it is worth a try if none of the above methods fixes your iPhone keeps asking for Apple ID password issue.

 Step 1 Launch this software and connect your phone to computer, select "Repair Operating System" feature from the main screen.